How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How do you terminate a month-to-month rental in Georgia?

-In Georgia, landlords must give 60 days written notice to terminate a month-to-month tenancy.
-Tenants must give 30 days written notice.
-Notice should be delivered in person or via certified mail.
+In Georgia, landlords must give 60 days written notice to terminate a month-to-month tenancy, and tenants must give 30 days written notice.
+Notice should be delivered in person or by certified mail so delivery can be proven.
 Either party can terminate without cause unless local rent control rules apply.

 What is the difference between a month-to-month and a fixed-term lease in Georgia?

 A fixed-term lease runs for a set period (usually 12 months) and cannot be ended early without cause or mutual agreement.
-A month-to-month agreement renews automatically each month and can be ended by either party with proper notice - 60 days for the landlord and 30 days for the tenant in Georgia.
+A month-to-month agreement renews automatically each month and can be ended by either party with proper notice.
+In Georgia, that means 60 days from the landlord and 30 days from the tenant.
 Month-to-month agreements offer more flexibility but less security for both parties.

 Is a written lease agreement required in Georgia?